-Gain Points for Your Beautiful Walk during Evening Gown and Swimsuit Competitions…
+Pageant Walk Tips for Evening Gown and Swimsuit Competitions…

-To convince the judges that she is their winner, a contestant must look like a winner.
-To score highly she must develop grace and confidence of bearing and a confident, feminine walk.
+Your pageant walk is one of the most important parts of preparing to compete.
+To convince the judges that you are their winner, you must look, walk and act like a winner.
+To score highly you must develop grace and confidence of bearing and a confident, feminine pageant walk.

 A winning walk in the evening gown competition requires that a young woman present herself elegantly onstage.
 Why is is a contestants’ walk so important?
 Because judges score each contestant on how graceful, poised, and composed she appears.

 “It’s how well she can move, carry herself, and present herself in the formal-wear of her choice,” explains Rex Holt, of GuyRex Associates, which has coached a half a dozen Miss USAs to victory.

 The way a young woman walks is one of the first-and most important-qualities the pageant judges will observe during the evening gown competition.
 “We look for class and elegance,” says Richard Guy, also of GuyRex Associates.

 “The most important thing is elegance,” he say.
 “Let’s say a girl is absolutely gorgeous.
 Then you see her modeling onstage and she walks like a truck driver.
 Well, out she goes!
 She can’t move.”

 Unfortunately, the importance of a regal walk is often overlooked by new contestants.
 “When I start working with girls who are entering their first pageant, they all walk the runway like they’re going to a five-alarm fire,” says Thomas Tolbert, of Georgia’s Legends.
 “They’re uncomfortable and they want to get on and off fast.
 But they’ve got to take their time, they’ve got to look elegant.”

 How to Develop a Beautiful Pageant Walk